Alpha Sigma Phi (Philippines): Merger

 During the 1978 convention in Davao City, the Greek-letter names of the chapters were updated and approved.

-In 1980 the national organization was registered with the Securities and Exchange Commission using the name “Alpha Sigma Phi – Philippines, International Collegiate Service Organization, Inc.”
+In 1980, the national organization was registered with the Securities and Exchange Commission using the name “Alpha Sigma Phi – Philippines, International Collegiate Service Organization, Inc.”

-Beginning in 1972 the national organization met in national conventions, leadership conferences, regional conclaves, chapter and association meetings, spreading the reach and scope of Alpha Sigma Phi Philippines across the world.

-Relationship with Alpha Sigma Phi of the United States

 In 1984, Alpha Sigma Phi of the Philippines entered into a "Heads of Agreement" outlining a relationship between the two countries.
 This agreement outlined mechanisms by which the groups would share information, assist in solving mutual problems.
 It established the "International Council of Alpha Sigma Phi".

-The purpose of this relationship was to foster a sense of international brotherhood.
-Beyond the sharing of open publications such as the Tomahawk, chapter operations manuals and the like, little contact between the two organizations developed.
+Both groups shared publications such as the Tomahawk and chapter operations manuals, and the contact between the two organizations developed.

-However, the recommendation of the US Grand Council of Alpha Sigma Phi Fraternity were that the 2008 Grand Chapter would nullify the 1984 Heads of Agreement between the two, that the national staff of the US chapter inform the Filipino chapter of this nullification and that it be directed to cease use of the group's marks and symbols in accordance with US trademark law.
+However, the recommendation of the US Grand Council of Alpha Sigma Phi Fraternity were that the 2008 Grand Chapter would nullify the 1984 Heads of Agreement between the two over issues with hazing, that the national staff of the US chapter inform the Filipino chapter of this nullification and that it be directed to cease use of the group's marks and symbols in accordance with US trademark law.
 The 2008 Grand Chapter Delegates approved the motion to dissolve the 1984 Heads of Agreement between the two.

-In 2010, the "International Council of Alpha Sigma Phi" was revived by both fraternities and linkages between the two were established.
+In 2010, the "International Council of Alpha Sigma Phi" was revived by both fraternities, and linkages between the two were established.
 Through frequent exchange visits by both parties, they agreed to reaffiliate.

-On November 14, 2013, the US ASP Grand Council restated their withdrawal from the Heads of Agreement signed in 1984, severing formal ties between the two organizations.
+On November 14, 2013, the US ASP Grand Council restated its withdrawal from the Heads of Agreement signed in 1984, severing formal ties between the two organizations.
 US ASP retained all rights to intellectual property, marks, and symbols associated with the fraternity.

-Pledge Education Program (No-Hazing Policy)

-In 1982, the fraternity implemented a form of acceptance of new prospective members which is known as the Pledge Education Program (PEP).
+Symbols

+Alpha Sigma Phi's motto is Causa Latet Vis Est Notissima or "The cause is hidden, the results well-known".
+The fraternity's colors are cardinal and stone.
+Its symbol is the phoenix.
+Its flowers are the cardinal rose and the yellow tea rose.

+Chapters

+Alpha Sigma Phi has 38 active undergraduate chapters, colonies, and interest groups.
+Following is an incomplete list of chapters of Alpha Sigma Phi in the Philippines.